belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/001-Hyper-V-VM-creation.md

 - run `Powershell ISE` as admin.
 - Save a file to a working folder with the content below.
 - The script uses the `f:\` drive you may want to change it to match the drive you have.
-- You also need to create a file `vms.csv` with the content stated in the script.
+- You also need to create a file `001-Kubernetes-Create-HyperV-VM-v1.1.csv` with the content stated in the script.
 This will be the source for the VM's to be created.
 - Once the file is saved click on the `Green Play` button, this will execute the script.

+// method to access Video-- QR code?

 [Here is a video that might help](https://clipchamp.com/watch/EYzyfDZUGRv)

 ```
 # create working folder
 # this script will default to  F:\kubernetes-project-lab